CtrlK

 Specificity

-The description provides no concrete actions whatsoever.
+The description contains no concrete actions whatsoever.
 It only names itself ('Zero Trust Config Helper') and states it's part of 'Security Advanced' but never describes what it actually does—no verbs like 'configures', 'validates', 'generates', etc.

 1 / 3